Layr-Labs/eigenlayer-docs/docs/eigenlayer/rewards-claiming/rewards-claiming-overview.md

 ## Rewards Contract Configurations

 ### Earners
 Operators and Stakers are both categorized as "Earners" when it comes to claiming and are distinct by their addresses.
 Actual reward calculations are explained further in the [technical docs](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/docs/core/RewardsCoordinator.md).
-To summarize, reward calculations are performed daily by snapshotting the on-chain state.
+To summarize, reward calculations are performed daily by snapshotting the on chain state.
 Once a week on mainnet and daily on testnet, a Merkle root is posted to the contract that allows earners to claim their updated earnings.